Industrial And Logistics

 Owners usually get the best value from flex industrial construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Site And Shell Release Planning
+2. Georgetown Site And Shell Release Planning With Utility And City Of Georgetown Permit Coordination

-3. Field Execution For Envelope, Access, And Support Spaces
+3. Field Execution For Envelope, Access, And Support Spaces With Look-ahead Scheduling

-Field Execution For Envelope, Access, And Support Spaces is treated as a decision gate, not a box-checking exercise.
+Field Execution For Envelope, Access, And Support Spaces With Look-ahead Scheduling is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-4. Base-building Turnover And Future Fit-out Readiness
+4. Base-building Turnover, City Of Georgetown CO, And Future Tenant Fit-out Readiness Documentation

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.